Table of Contents

 Article 36 – Cell Phone Policy

-In the interest of all content creators having the necessary equipment to do their work, the Employer will provide cell phones and pay the monthly fee for all content creators within the unit.
-The phones will be purchased based on the specifications provided by the bargaining unit and will replace current devices.
+In the interest of all content creators having the necessary equipment to do their work, the operations department will provide cell phones and pay the monthly fee for all content creators within the unit.
+Phone replacement will be determined by the Employer, and employees may provide input on specifications.
+Upon request, employees who were last issued a cell phone at least three (3) years ago will be provided with a replacement.

 Article 37 – Meal Policy